yoaslauren/yoaslauren/README.md

-- 👋 Hi, I’m @yoaslauren
+- 👋 Hi, I’m Yoas Lauren
+- 👨‍💼 I'm a water resources engineer and a GIS specialist

+<!---
-- 👀 I’m interested in data and GIS
+- 👀 I’m interested in water, data and GIS
 - 🌱 I’m currently learning all about data science
-<!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->